erreduarte/portfolio/readme.md

 The primary objective of this project was to facilitate the migration of data from Snowflake to Databricks.
 This involved:

-- **Data Transformation**: Restructuring and transforming existing sales tables to align with the new Databricks environment.
+- Data Transformation: Restructuring and transforming existing sales tables to align with the new Databricks environment.
+The transformation process was implemented using dbt (Data Build Tool) to streamline and automate the creation of models and transformations.
-- **Migration Strategy**: Developing a strategy to migrate data seamlessly while minimizing downtime and ensuring no loss of critical information.
+- Migration Strategy: Developing a strategy to migrate data seamlessly while minimizing downtime and ensuring no loss of critical information.
-- **Optimization**: Enhancing data processing capabilities and optimizing query performance in the Databricks environment.
+- Optimization: Enhancing data processing capabilities and optimizing query performance in the Databricks environment.

 ## Stakeholder Involvement